phidelics/NHS-Enterprise-Network-Lab/README.md

 - Debian Linux

 ## Author
-Built as part of CCNA studies and enterprise networking practice.
+Built as part of enterprise networking practice.
 Demonstrates hands-on skills in network design, security, and troubleshooting.